-Nathalie is qualified and Wales, and is a native speaker in French and English, fluent in Spanish and speaks Italian to a high level.
+Nathalie is qualified in England and Wales, and is a native speaker in French and English, fluent in Spanish and speaks Italian to a high level.
 Prior to joining Addleshaw Goddard in 2020, Nathalie worked in the London office of another leading international law firm.

 - representing a German car manufacturing company in an English law ICC €3 billion arbitration arising over a failed joint venture agreement